Don DeLillo's books: a complete guide

 by Don DeLillo

 Don DeLillo has always seen the future in the present, but perhaps never more effectively than with The Silence.
 Although it was begun before COVID-19 existed, it’s set at a time when a virus that emptied the streets is ‘fresh in the memory’ and an even greater disaster is about to strike.
-A dazzling short novel about what it means to be human in a time of crisis.
+Five people sit together in a New York apartment, facing a night of unbroken silence after a cataclysmic technological blackout.
+Conversations fracture into fragments as they grope for purpose and understanding, navigating an eerie stillness that’s as disconcerting as it is revealing.
+DeLillo’s prose – sparse yet deeply affecting – turns the quiet into a character itself, posing urgent questions about technology, dependency, and human resilience in the face of unprecedented isolation.

 White Noise